SimonJackson24/AMSLPR/docs/camera_integration.md

    ```
    ls -l /dev/video*
    ```
-3. Update the AMSLPR configuration to use the USB camera (camera_id: typically 0 or 1)
+3. Update the VisiGate configuration to use the USB camera (camera_id: typically 0 or 1)

 ## ONVIF IP Camera Setup